pandeykumaralok/Data_Structure/README.md

 # Data_Structure
-This repository contains different types of data structures.
+This repository contains different types of data structure.